Sorry, you need to enable JavaScript to visit this website.

 Customers

-Individuals may be eligible for Business Enterprises of Texas services if:
+You may be eligible for Business Enterprises of Texas (BET) services if you are:

 • Legally blind according to federal standards